annanay25/annanay25.github.io/_posts/2025-11-27-gpu-observability-using-ebpf.md

 As an engineer working on observability, I realized we had a critical gap.
 We're investing billions in hardware, but our tooling forces us into two camps:

-1.  **Hardware Metrics (The Health Check):** Tools like DCGM give us utilization, temperature, and power consumption.
+1.  **Hardware Metrics:** Tools like DCGM give us utilization, temperature, and power consumption.
 Essential data, but it only answers: "Is the chip alive and running hot?"
 It tells us nothing about *application logic* or *efficiency*.
-2.  **Heavy Profilers (The Microscopic View):** Tools like PyTorch profiler and Nvidia Nsight Systems are powerful and give us deep traces, but they require code changes, introduce significant overhead, and generate massive files.
+2.  **Heavy Profilers:** Tools like PyTorch profiler and Nvidia Nsight Systems are powerful and give us deep traces, but they require code changes, introduce significant overhead, and generate massive files.
 They are too heavy to run continuously in a production cluster.

 We needed a solution that offered application-level observability with zero code changes and minimal performance impact.